Separation from Employment Procedures

 - Faculty: A faculty member who is retiring or resigning his or her position should inform the Vice-President of Academic Affairs as soon as practicable, but no later than June 30.
 A decision to retire or resign after this date may result in the need for the faculty member to repay salary to the university.

-- Vacation: A Staff Member (voluntary resignation or retirement) is expected to work on the last day of employment.
+- Vacation: A Staff Member who voluntarily resigns is expected to work on the last day of employment.
 Any available vacation should be taken prior to the last day or paid out in the final paycheck (see Employee Guide for how vacation time is granted).

 Procedures for Supervisors/Department Heads